EphraimFriedman/Restaurant-review/part-1/README.md

 $ open SpecRunner.html
 ```

-You are also provided an English-language version of the tests here.
+You are also provided an English-language version of the tests below.

 #### Context